List of longest cross-country trails: 3. Grand Italian Trail (Sentiero Italia)

 In Italy, this trail is estimated to cover over 8000 km in total trail length.
-The trail was first thought of by Riccardo Carovalini in 1981, but wasnt officially recognized until 1995 for CamminaItalia ("Walk Italy").
+The trail was first thought of by Riccardo Carovalini in 1981, but wasn't officially recognized until 1995 for CamminaItalia ("Walk Italy").
 The trail starts in San Bartolomeo, Trieste and ends just south of Santa Teresa Gallura, Sardinia.

 4. E1 Path

 Extends from the North Cape of Norway and ends in Sicily, Italy.
 The route is roughly 7114 km long.

 5. Continental Divide Trail

 Crossing the Rocky Mountains, this USA trail covers about 5000 km in distance, although some argue the numbers are heavily skewed.

 6. National Trail

 In Australia, this trail covers about 5330 km in distance and runs along most of the eastern side of the country, from Cooktown, QLD to Healesville, VIC, crossing the Great Dividing Range.

 7. Hokkaidō Nature Trail

 Located in the Hokkaidō region of Japan, this trail, is expected to be about 4600 km long once it's finished being constructed.
 Due to not being a well established trail, there is very little information on this trail at the current time.
 However, information about trail maintenance and construction can be found on the Hokkaidō government site.